 It took more than two years of negotiations to obtain the vehicle from the Finnish owners, he said.

 The now-defunct FSO factory intensively sought the original model during the 1970s in hopes of using it to mark an anniversary.
-The company even offered a new car in exchange for it, but to no avail.
+The company even offered a new car in exchange for it, at a time when cars were still a luxury in Poland, but to no avail.

-The FSO factory was originally built to make Italian Fiat cars in the late 1940s, but Soviet leaders in Moscow objected to the ties with a Western company during the Cold War.
+The FSO factory was originally built in the late 1940s to make Italian Fiat 508 and 1100 cars, but Soviet leaders in Moscow objected to the ties with a Western company during the Cold War.
 They ordered production to be based on the Soviet Union’s Pobeda (Victory) cars, with Moscow providing the technology and the production lines.

 The car now joins the museum’s many historic vehicles, including a 1928 U.S.-made Oakland brought to Poland before the war by a doctor’s family and a 1953 Buick that belonged to Poland’s communist-era Prime Minister Jozef Cyrankiewicz.
-The former leader brought the car to Poland via the Netherlands to avoid a direct connection to the U.S. during the Cold War.
+The former leader brought the car to Poland via the Netherlands apparently to avoid a direct connection to the U.S. during the Cold War.

 The museum also displays a Volvo that was used by Poland’s communist leader, Gen. Wojciech Jaruzelski, known for having imposed martial law in 1981.